 Becker College participates in alternative loan programs through a number of lenders.
 Becker supports the family’s right to obtain a private alternative student loan from any loan provider and will certifiy and process private alternative student loans from any lender.

-To find a list of lenders in which the Office of Financial Aid has selected please click here.
+You can find a list of lenders in which the Office of Financial Aid has selected.
 We recommend these lenders based on the quality of products and services they provide to students and families.
 We have carefully considered our selections in order to provide you with the best possible list of suggested lenders.
 However, if you wish to use another lender that is not on this list, you have the right to do so.